Efficient Simulation of Low Temperature Physics in One-Dimensional Gapless Systems

 We find that the average entanglement R\'enyi entropy of $A$ over METTS is upper bounded by the entanglement R\'enyi entropy of $A_L A_R$ in $\ket{\rm TFD}$ associated with the same $\beta$, for R\'enyi index $0 < q \leq 1$.

 \begin{theorem} For $0<q\leq1$, there holds

 {if $\ket{\overline{P_i}}_R$ are product states for $A_R$ and $B_R$.} \end{theorem}

-For generic quantum many-body systems, it is plausible to expect that, for a product state $\ket{P_i}$, $\ket{\overline{P_i}} \equiv \mathcal{T}\ket{P_i}$ is also a product state. {For the models presented in this paper, $\mathcal{T}$ is simply the complex conjugate with respect to the spin basis, and this condition is satisfied.} The $q=1$ case of this theorem follows directly from theorem 7 of \cite{WY22}, which was considered in a different context related to black hole physics.
+For generic quantum many-body systems, it is plausible to expect that $\ket{\overline{P_i}} \equiv \mathcal{T}\ket{P_i}$ is also a product state. {For the models presented in this paper, $\mathcal{T}$ is simply the complex conjugate with respect to the spin basis, and this condition is satisfied.}

+A detailed proof is presented in the Supple.
+Mat. \cite{Supple.}, which utilizes the concavity of $S^{(q)}$ for $0<q\leq 1$ since we used the concavity of $S^{(q)}$.
+This also means our proof is not valid for $q>1$. {However, we numerically find that the upper bound (\ref{eq:upperbound_renyi}) is valid even for $q>1$ in all the examples we study in this paper.
+It will be interesting to answer whether the result (\ref{eq:upperbound_renyi}) is valid for $q>1$ in general.}

+In fact, the $q=1$ case of this theorem follows directly from theorem 7 of \cite{WY22}, which was considered in a different context related to black hole physics.
 However, the extension to $0 < q < 1$ is necessary and sufficient to evaluate the required bond dimensions for an MPS to approximate METTS.

-The extension is straightforward and we will present a proof parallel to that of theorem 7 in \cite{WY22}.
+Let us then go back to 1D gapless systems defined on an infinite line and take the subsystem $A$ as a half of it.
+With CFT computations (See, e.g. \cite{Barthel17}), one finds

+for any CFT.
+This rigorous upper bound turns out to be twice of the right hand side of \eqref{eq:HMEE} at leading order.

+\textit{Numerical study in spin systems.---} After obtaining the rigorous bound \eqref{eq:rigorous_bound}, let us numerically study the average entanglement R\'enyi entropy of METTS in specific models.
+Our results show that it exhibits a universal behavior characterized only by the central charge of the associated CFT, similar to \eqref{eq:HMEE} for a regularized boundary state.

+Numerical simulations are performed for two models with different central charges, symmetries and integrabilities.
+We take the spin quantization axis along $\nu$-direction ($\nu=x,y,z$) and choose eigenvectors of ${S}^\nu_{n}$ as $\{\ket{i_n}\}$ (which appears in the definition of $\ket{P_i}$).
+Here ${S}^{x,y,z}_{n}$ are the spin operators associated to the site $n$.